CDR plasma model

 }

-@param[in] a_E Electric field.
+@param[in] a_E Electric field vector at this point.

-@param[in] a_dx Grid resolution.
+@param[in] a_dx Grid cell spacing.

-@param[in] a_time Current time.
+@param[in] a_time Current simulation time.

 */